p-marcin/java-dev-vm/README.md

 ### 3. Start

 Make sure MobaXterm is started.
 Then start Docker Desktop.
-After that start Ubuntu DEV VM container.
+After that start Java DEV VM container.
 Enjoy!

-See example batch script which starts or restarts Ubuntu DEV VM: [restart.bat](batch-scripts/restart.bat).
+See example batch script which starts or restarts Java DEV VM: [restart.bat](batch-scripts/restart.bat).
 Change the value of `imageVersion` variable if there is newer version available.

 Batch scripts can be executed on Windows in CMD/PowerShell or with double mouse click.

 ### 4. Quit

-Quit Docker Desktop to quit Ubuntu DEV VM.
+Quit Docker Desktop to quit Java DEV VM.

 ## :pushpin: Persisting changes